IntelRealSense/realsense-ros-release/README.md

 - **publish_tf**: boolean, publish or not TF at all.
 Defaults to True.
 - **tf_publish_rate**: double, positive values mean dynamic transform publication with specified rate, all other values mean static transform publication.
 Defaults to 0
 - **publish_odom_tf**: If True (default) publish TF from odom_frame to pose_frame.
+- **infra_rgb**: When set to True (default: False), it configures the infrared camera to stream in RGB (color) mode, thus enabling the use of a RGB image in the same frame as the depth image, potentially avoiding frame transformation related errors.
+When this feature is required, you are additionally required to also enable `enable_infra:=true` for the infrared stream to be enabled.
+  - **NOTE** The configuration required for `enable_infra` is independent of `enable_depth`
+  - **NOTE** To enable the Infrared stream, you should enable `enable_infra:=true` NOT `enable_infra1:=true` nor `enable_infra2:=true`
+  - **NOTE** This feature is only supported by Realsense sensors with RGB streams available from the `infra` cameras, which can be checked by observing the output of `rs-enumerate-devices`

 ## Using T265 ##
 **Important Notice:** For wheeled robots, odometer input is a requirement for robust and accurate tracking.
 The relevant APIs will be added to librealsense and ROS/realsense in upcoming releases.
 Currently, the API is available in the [underlying device driver](https://github.com/IntelRealSense/librealsense/blob/master/third-party/libtm/libtm/include/TrackingDevice.h#L508-L515).